 If you have a fruit or vegetable garden in your yard, marigolds are a necessity.
 Not only do small bugs like gnats and mosquitoes not like them, but they even repel rabbits that can destroy your garden.
 Marigolds also pair beautifully with roses because they have been known to enhance the latter’s growth.

 Another great flower to have in your vegetable garden are petunias.
 Known for warding off tomato hornworms, asparagus beetles, leafhoppers, and squash bugs, petunias are a pesticide-free way to protect your garden from unwanted pests.

 Not only does the chemical nasturtium produces provide protection from creepy crawlers, but it also protects many of the plants near it.
 For the best results, plant these flowers in early spring so they’re fully grown and ready to work by the time summer (and bugs) arrive.

 - Basil: The oil in basil leaves kills mosquito eggs.

 - Mint: Similar to lavender, many insects don’t like the smell of mint.

 - Lemongrass: Naturally produces citronella, an oil commonly found in mosquito-repelling candles and waxes.

 - Rosemary: Rosemary will protect vegetable gardens, in particular, from an infestation.

-- Mugwort: It may not have the prettiest sounding name, but it’s one of the best fly-repelling plants on the market, so we love it anyway!
+- Mugwort: It may not have the prettiest sounding name, but it’s one of the best fly-repelling plants on the market.

-When summer hits, the one bug most people are affected by is mosquitoes.
-Because mosquitoes are attracted to water, flowers like water lilies, water hyacinths, Taro, and papyrus are a few that you’ll want to refrain from planting.
+When summer hits, the one bug most people are affected by are mosquitoes.
+Because mosquitoes are attracted to water, flowers like water lilies, water hyacinths, taro, and papyrus are a few that you’ll want to refrain from planting.